sg-wireless/sg-documentation/software/index.rst

 Ctrl Web Platform
 ------------------
-The all-in-one Cloud Platform that lets you configure, deploy and manage your devices to give you full Ctrl. over your IoT networks.
+The all-in-one Cloud Platform that lets you configure, deploy and manage your devices to give you full Ctrl over your IoT networks.

 * Visualizes your sensor data.
 * Checks the status of your entire deployment.